 A number of traditions enhance the atmosphere of the Derby.
 It is customary to sip mint juleps (an iced drink consisting of bourbon, mint and sugar).
 A popular dish enjoyed by race-goers is burgoo, a stew of beef, chicken, pork and vegetables.

 The expensive box seats, known as 'Millionaires' Row', are frequented by the rich and famous.
-The English royal family are frequent visitors; the Queen and Prince Philip last attended in 2007.
 In full Derby tradition, women dress up and wear elaborate hats.

-Since 1904 the race's official flower has been the red rose.
+Since 1904, the race's official flower has been the red rose.
 Each year the winning jockey is presented with a bouquet of 60 long-stemmed roses, wrapped in 10 yards of ribbon.
 The Kentucky Derby has therefore been dubbed the 'Run for the Roses'.
+2016 dates are provisional.